Larry Lippert Founds B&L Industries

 LCI acquired JT’s RV Accessories and began producing JT’s Elephant Pads, Strong Arm Stabilizers and Digital Levelers – products that dramatically reduce rocking and promote better rest and a more enjoyable camping experience.

 The Nappanee Door acquisition marked LCI’s entry into the RV entry door market.
 In just four years, LCI has introduced more than forty innovations to the RV entry door.
 Over the next two years, LCI would amass almost half of the RV entry door market.

-Acquired certain In-Wall® Slide-Out products
+Acquired certain Schwintek products

-Acquired the rights to Level Up®
+Acquired Level Up®

 LCI acquired the rights to manufacture Level Up, an innovative automatic hydraulic leveling system for fifth-wheels, providing both front-to-rear and side-to-side leveling to protect the chassis.
 In 2010, there were no RVs that were manufactured with an automatic leveling system.
 In 2016, it is almost the standard or optional across the board.